codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/loops-and-strings-substrings.md

 Notice that the character indicated by the second index is *not* included.
 Defining `substring` this way simplifies some common operations.
 For example, to select a substring with length `len`, starting at index `i`, you could write `fruit.substring(i, i + len)`.

 Like most string methods, `substring` is **overloaded**.
 That is, there are other versions of `substring` that have different parameters.
-If it's invoked with one argument, it returns the letters from that index to the end:
+If it is invoked with one argument, it returns the letters from that index [ to the end:](open_file code/ch06/Strings.java panel=0 ref="fruit.substring" count=7)